mouadTaoussi/theme-tailwind/README.md

 $custom-colors: ('twitter': $twitter);

 // 1.
 Include the Oruga theme first (you can only manipulate any derived variables here)
-@use '@oruga-ui/theme-bulma/dist/scss/bulma' with (
+@use '@oruga-ui/theme-tailwind/dist/scss/tailwind' with (
     $family-primary: '"Nunito", sans-serif',
     $primary: $primary,
     $link: $link,
     $custom-colors: $custom-colors,
 );

 // 2.
-Include any other Bulma module with specific configuration here
+Include any other Tailwind module with specific configuration here
-@use "bulma/sass/elements" with (
+@use "tailwind/sass/elements" with (
     $button-weight: 800
 );

 // 3.
-Include the remaining parts or full Bulma
+Include the remaining parts or full Tailwind
-@use "bulma/sass";
+@use "tailwind/sass";

 // Then add additional custom code here
 // ...